AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/nbgrader-hints.rst

 To export grades, ``nbgrader export`` is your central point.
 It will generate a CSV file (using a custom MyCourses exporter), which you can download, check, and upload to MyCourses.
+You can add the option ``--MyCoursesExportPlugin.scale_to_100=False`` to not scale points to 100.